 Read more about the therapeutic benefits through use of home spas here.
 Hot tubs come in all different sizes to accommodate the needs of many, including light weight portable spas.
-The nation’s leading brands include Hot Spring, Master Spas, Belize, Dimension One, LifeCast and SuperTub soft tubs.
+The nation’s leading brands include Hot Spring, Master Spas, Dimension One, and LifeCast.

 Consult with your physician before beginning any hot water therapy program.
 Your doctor can help determine if it’s right for you.

 ∙ University of Iowa Hospitals & Clinics: Benefits of Aquatic Therapy Continue to Grow

 ∙ Madonna Rehabilitation Hospital www.madonna.org/specialized_programs/aquatic_therapy/index.html